nblaisdell2/express-ts-starter/README.md

 The rest of this README will explain the process of creating this repository.

-> <br>Huge thanks to Colt Steele, whose video and explanation helped me to integrate TypeScript into an Express app!
+> Huge thanks to Colt Steele, whose video and explanation helped me to integrate TypeScript into an Express app!
 Check out their original repository and video here:
 >
 > - [Video: How To Use TypeScript With Express & Node](https://www.youtube.com/watch?v=qy8PxD3alWw)
 > - [Colt's Repo - express-ts](https://github.com/Colt/express-ts) > <br/>